everestial/VCF-Simplify/README.md

   -unphased UNPHASED    include unphased variants in the output.
 Aavailable
                         options: yes, no

-Flags for &quot;VCF To Table&quot;:
+Additional flags for &quot;VCF To Table&quot;:
   -samples SAMPLES      SAMPLE of interest; write as comma separated names,
                         for e.g: &apos;sampleA,sampleB&apos; or &apos;all&apos;.
   -preHeader PREHEADER  Comma separated pre-header fields before the &apos;INFO&apos;